 Learning Abroad welcomes all students who meet eligibility requirements to pursue a program abroad during their time at the University of Houston.
-Some students feel that Learning Abroad is not available to them because of their identity, however Learning Abroad works with all students to support their goals.
+Understanding the unique experiences of students with various identities abroad is a matter of risk management and student safety, and Learning Abroad encourages all students to seek to understand those experiences and challenges in order to promote group and individual safety while on programs abroad.
 We encourage students to plan ahead in an effort to learn about and utilize all resources available as well as having time to request any additional support needed.

 Learning Abroad supports LGBTQIA+ students going abroad.
 All Learning Abroad full-time staff members have completed UH Cougar Ally Training, and as of 2019, Learning Abroad is a UH campus Pride Partner.
 Students can talk with our advisors in addition to the UH LGBTQ Resource Center for more information or support.